websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 ## Configure the Liferay DXP Cluster

-To DXP nodes comprise the Liferay DXP cluster in this simplified setup: a Remote node, and a Local node.
+Two DXP nodes comprise the Liferay DXP cluster in this simplified setup: a Remote node, and a Local node.

 ### Configure the Remote Liferay DXP Cluster Node